Stationary time-vertex signal processing: Preliminaries

-with $\UG$ and $\UT$ being, respectively, the unitary Graph Fourier Transform (GFT) and Discrete Fourier Transform (DFT) matrices.
-The notation $\UG^\hermitian$ denotes the transposed complex conjugate of $\UG$, $\UT^\transpose$ the transpose of $\UT$, and $({\U}^{\hermitian}_T)^\transpose$ the complex conjugate of $\UT$.
-In vector form, we have that $\hat{\x} = \JFT{\x} \delequal \UJ^\hermitian \, \x$, where $\UJ = \UT \otimes \UG$ and operator $(\otimes)$ denotes the Kronecker product.
-As is often the case, we choose $\UG$ to be the eigenvector matrix of the combinatorial\footnote{Though we use the combinatorial Laplacian in our presentation, our results are applicable to any positive semi-definite matrix definition of a graph Laplacian or to the recently introduced shift operator~\cite{sandryhaila2013discrete}.} graph Laplacian matrix $\LG = \diag{\W_G \1_N} - \W_G$, where $\1_N$ is the all-ones vector of size $N$, and $\diag{\W_G \1_N}$ is the diagonal degree matrix.
-On the other hand, matrix $\UT$ is the eigenvector matrix of the Laplacian matrix $\LT$ of a cyclic graph and
+with $\UG$ and $\UT$ being, respectively, the unitary Graph Fourier Transform (GFT) and Discrete Fourier Transform (DFT) matrices, whereas $({\U}^{\hermitian}_T)^\transpose$ is the complex conjugate of $\UT$.
+In vector form, we have that $\hat{\x} = \JFT{\x} \delequal \UJ^\hermitian \, \x$, where $\UJ = \UT \otimes \UG$.
+As is often the case, we choose $\UG$ to be the eigenvector matrix of the combinatorial\footnote{Though we use the combinatorial Laplacian in our presentation, our results can be adapted to alternative positive semi-definite matrix definitions of a graph Laplacian, such as the normalized Laplacian.} graph Laplacian matrix $\LG = \diag{\W_G \1_N} - \W_G$, where $\1_N$ is the all-ones vector of size $N$, and $\diag{\W_G \1_N}$ is the diagonal degree matrix.
+Matrix $\UT$ is the eigenvector matrix of the Laplacian $\LT$ of a cyclic graph $\mathcal{T}$: